 Medicare Part A

 Part A covers inpatient hospital costs.
-Usually, Part A does not cover STI screening, but if a person is admitted to a hospital and receives the test as part of their inpatient care, Medicare will cover the costs.
+Usually, Part A does not cover STI screening.
+Still, if healthcare professionals admit a person to a hospital and the person receives the test as part of their inpatient care, Medicare will cover the costs.

 Medicare Part B

-Part B provides coverage for outpatient services, such as preventive testing and screenings, including STI testing.
+Part B covers outpatient services, such as preventive testing and screenings.
+This includes STI testing when it meets certain criteria.

 Part C, also known as Medicare Advantage, is the alternative to original Medicare.